 Iran exports more than 70% of its oil to Asian markets, in particular China, India, Japan and South Korea.

 China and India alone buy 40% of Iranian oil exports.
+They are resisting the Western sanctions, saying they will observe only UN measures, not unilateral ones.

 Iran-China trade jumped more than 50% between 2010 and 2011, to $45-billion.
 The two countries plan for it to grow further, to $100-billion by 2015.